ninezerozeronine/chip-computer/sphinx_docs/modules/ram.rst

 .. image:: images/ram/write_signal_timing.png

+(This can be seen in :ref:`falstad` by loading the :download:`saved session <ram_write_signal.txt>`)

 From left to right:

-- The capacitor, resistor and inverting schmitt trigger on the bottom form the edge detector.
+- The capacitor, resistor and inverting Schmitt trigger on the bottom form the edge detector that produces a low pulse when a rising edge is detected.
-- The three inverting schmitt triggers on top serve to delay the signal (using propagation delay).
+- The three inverting Schmitt triggers on top serve to delay and invert the clock signal (using propagation delay).
 - The two OR gates ensure that once the low pulse from the detected rising edge finishes, both control signals go high at the same time.

-The propagation delay of the inverting schmitt triggers (inside a 74HCT14) is approximately 20ns, to a maximum of approximately 40ns.
-With the 3 schmitt triggers on top, the inversion of the now positive clock is delayed between 60ns and 120ns.
+The propagation delay of the inverting Schmitt triggers (inside a 74HCT14) is approximately 20ns, to a maximum of approximately 40ns.
+With the 3 Schmitt triggers on top, the inversion of the now positive clock is delayed between 60ns and 120ns.

-The resitor and capacitor values are chosen so that the time from the voltage between the capacitor and the resistor going high, to the voltage going below the negative going threshold of the schmitt trigger is at least 112ns.
+The resistor and capacitor values are chosen so that the time from the voltage between the capacitor and the resistor going high, to the voltage going below the negative going threshold of the Schmitt trigger is at least 112ns.
 That is:

-- 120ns for the longest possible delay for the top three schmitt triggers.
+- 120ns for the longest possible delay for the top three Schmitt triggers.
-- Subtract 20ns for the shortest propogation delay from the edge detect schmitt trigger.
+- Subtract 20ns for the shortest propagation delay from the edge detect Schmitt trigger.
 - 12ns to satisfy tDW

-The 7ns required for tWHZ is amply catered for by the chained schmitt triggers.
+The 7ns required for tWHZ is amply catered for by the chained Schmitt triggers.

 The final control signals look like this: